 But, where was He?

-Joseph Klausner in his The Messianic Idea in Israel, quotes R Eliezer (ben Hyricanus) as saying: “The Days of the Messiah will last forty years …”1
+Joseph Klausner in his The Messianic Idea in Israel, quotes R. Eliezer (ben Hyricanus) as saying: “The Days of the Messiah will last forty years …”1

 It is also written in the Psalms: “Forty years long was I grieved with this generation …” (Psalms 95:10)